shalvah/joy.shalvah.me/collections/movies-and-tv/my-top-shows.md

 - _Lucifer_ - "The devil in L.A.".
 Brilliant premise, well executed (although they lost their way later on).
 - _The Good Place_ — Such a clever concept, and handled well (until season 3, where it stopped making sense because they were trying to draw it out).
 - _Archer_ — I dislike the "Archer is a dick that gets away_ with anything" premise, but the show is definitely witty and genuinely hilarious.
 King of running gags.
 - _Brooklyn 99_ — One of my first.
-Thanks to this show, I d_iscovered _Die Hard_ (one of the greatest movies ever) and The Lonely Island (one of favourite music groups).
+Thanks to this show, I discovered _Die Hard_ (one of the greatest movies ever) and The Lonely Island (one of my favourite music groups).
 - _Everybody Hates Chris_ — A black kid's life.
 So funny an_d relatable.
 After watching this show, I searched for "Terry Crews", and that's how I discovered B99.

 ### Non-comedy faves_